A Native Northern Superfruit

 How to Grow

-You don’t need a green thumb to grow elderberries, just a little space, sunlight, and patience.
+You don’t need a green thumb, just sun, space, and a little patience.

-• Sunlight: Full sun is best, though partial shade is tolerated
+Sunlight: Full sun is best; partial shade works

-• Spacing: Plant 3–6 feet apart, depending on the variety and your goals
+Spacing: 3–6 feet apart, depending on your hedge or harvest goals

-• Water: Keep evenly moist during the first season to establish strong roots
+Water: Keep evenly moist during the first season

-• Pollination: Most varieties are self-fruitful, but yields improve with two or more
+Pollination: Self-fruitful, but yields improve with two or more plants

-• Harvest: Berries typically appear in the second year; full production by years 3–4
+Harvest: Light fruit in year two; full production by years 3–4

 Elderberry FAQ